-Becoming a secure, vigilant, and resilient organization doesn't happen quickly.
-But it's something that has to happen if your organization intends to survive amid the emerging technology landscape and the evolving terrain of cyber threats.
-And becoming a secure, vigilant, resilient organization requires not only these five big, important steps; it requires constant assessment of how well you are taking those steps-constant assessment of whether you're taking the steps effectively, of whether those steps are taking you where you want to go.
+Becoming a secure, vigilant, and resilient organisation doesn't happen quickly.
+But it's something that has to happen if your organisation intends to survive, and even better, thrive amid the emerging technology landscape and the evolving terrain of cyber threats.
+Becoming a secure, vigilant and resilient organisation requires not only these five important steps; it requires constant assessment of how well you are carrying out those steps - constant assessment of whether you're taking the steps effectively, and whether those steps are taking you where you want to go.

 Despite the challenges, improving cybersecurity doesn't have to be a grueling journey.
 Deloitte can help.
 We know cybersecurity.
 We have deep experience addressing issues in a variety of industries, from financial services and retail to the public sector and energy/resources.
-And we're up to date on the challenges that face organizations as they embrace cloud, mobile, social, and analytics technologies.
-From strategy to implementation, we stand ready to assist you with the steps you need to take to get on your way.
+We're up to date on the challenges that face organisations as they embrace cloud, mobile, social and analytics technologies.
+From stategy to implementation, we stand ready to assist you with the steps you need to take to get on your way.

-For more information, please contact:
+For more information, please contact our Cyber, Privacy and Resilience leaders: